KUULCHAT

 ii.
 Date

 iii.
-Recipient's address
+Recipient's Address

 iv.
-Salutation - Dear + Sir/Madam,
+Salutation - Dear + Sir/Madam

 vi.
 Body

-vii.
+v.
 Subscription - Yours faithfully, Yours sincerely, etc.

-viii.
+vi.
 Signature

 Your paragraphs should be well developed and properly linked.